 Can I access data from a partition of another operating system?

-The majority of PCs and laptops ship with the Windows operating system, which is usually enough to cover the computing needs of an average user.
-Yet, in some instances, it comes in handy to have one more OS installed and switch between the environments to get the best of several worlds.
-Dual-booting is a great way to improve productivity.
-It provides the opportunity to choose an optimal tool for the task or to experiment with new possibilities provided by different platforms.
-On the other hand, unfortunately, it also comes with its pitfalls.
+Although the majority of PCs and laptops ship with the Windows operating system which is usually enough to cover computing needs of an average user, in some instances it comes in handy to have one more OS installed and switch between the environments to get the best of several worlds.
+Dual-booting is a great way to improve productivity with the opportunity to choose an optimal tool for the task or to experiment with new possibilities provided by different platforms, but, unfortunately, it also comes with its pitfalls.

 If having booted into Windows you realize that you need access to some files stored on an unreadable macOS or Linux partition, fortunately, this can be fixed with a reliable piece of software.

 Copy files from inaccessible file systems of Windows, macOS, Linux, Unix, BSD

 SysDev Laboratories recommends UFS Explorer and Recovery Explorer products as reliable solutions to the problem of incompatibility between different operating systems.
 Supporting a wide range of file systems of Windows, macOS, Linux and Unix/BSD, the software will make your vital data instantly available, whatever operating system they were created in, while a safe read-only mode guarantees that the original logical structure won’t be damaged or corrupted in any way.

 Files stored in an undamaged incompatible partition can be copied with the help of UFS Explorer Standard Access by taking the following steps:

 Download and install UFS Explorer Standard Access on a PC running Windows.

 Open the application and modify its parameters in the settings tab, if needed.